 As a security precaution, GitHub automatically deletes SSH keys that haven't been used in a year.

-GitHub automatically deletes inactive SSH keys to help keep accounts safe, such as after someone leaves a job or loses a computer.
+GitHub automatically deletes inactive SSH keys to help keep accounts safe, such as after someone leaves a job or loses access to their computer.

 You can check if you haven't used an SSH key in a year by reviewing your account's security log in your GitHub account.